What is clinical governance?

 For example, the concept of person-centred care, which is central to the National Model Clinical Governance Framework, focuses our minds (and practice) on the people for whom we provide care - rejecting long antiquated and paternalistic beliefs that ‘doctor knows best’ - instead, promoting the ethical pillar of autonomy and the right to self-determination.
 The National Model Clinical Governance Framework reminds each and every one of us that we should be working as a team, and in partnership with patients and consumers to achieve the outcomes they desire - by understanding what quality means for them, while at the same time managing their expectations.

-Ultimately, clinical governance - and more broadly, care governance - is an ethical and professional obligation that reflects our commitment to being the best we can, whenever providing care.
+Ultimately, clinical governance is an ethical and professional obligation that reflects our commitment to being the best we can, whenever we provide care.
 Understanding clinical and care governance informs us how to do this, and reminds us of what is required.

 If you need to enhance your skills in clinical governance, view our Certificate in Clinical Governance.